-Trump And Putin Merged As One Person On Time Magazine Cover
+Trump And Putin Merged As One Person On ‘Time Magazine’ Cover

 — The Hill (@thehill) July 19, 2018

-Trump currently appears to be in serious damage control mode aftsd American citizens are in an escalating uproar over Trump’s heavily criticized meeting with Vladimir Putin in Helsinki.
-As Trump’s deeply unpopular immigration policies were just beginning to take a back seat to 12 new indictmentns against Russian military officials by Bob Mueller in regard to the ongoing Russian probe.
+Trump currently appears to be in serious damage control mode after some American citizens are in an escalating uproar over Trump’s heavily-criticized meeting with Vladimir Putin in Helsinki.
+Trump’s reportedly unpopular immigration policies were just beginning to take a back seat to 12 new indictments against Russian military officials by Bob Mueller in regard to the ongoing Russian probe.

 Trump’s inability to hold Russia accountable for their meddling in the U.S. presidential election was a move seen by many Americans as further evidence of collusion.
-Moreover, Donald Trump is getting significantly criticized not only from members of the left, but members of the right as well.
+Moreover, Donald Trump is getting significantly criticized not only from members of the left but members of the right as well.

-Senator Lindsay Graham of South Carolina took the president to task via twitter over Trump’s apparent inability or decision not to hold Russian operatives accountable.
+Senator Lindsay Graham of South Carolina took the president to task via Twitter over Trump’s apparent inability or decision not to hold Russian operatives accountable.

 Lindsay Graham wasn’t the only vocal critic of Trump who was coming from the right.
-Paul Ryan also expressed some displeased words for Donald Trunp in regards to the Putin meeting.
+Paul Ryan also expressed some displeased words for Donald Trump in regards to the Putin meeting.

 Trump recently walked back some of the statements he made with regard to Putin’s role in the 2016 presidential election, sparking even further outrage that the president is ultimately just saying what he believes people want to hear.